Adventure is dirt cheap. You don’t need fancy mountaineering gear to explore new parts of your hometown or find an off-the-path beach in Mexico.

 Sometimes I reference a formative period of my life when I traveled the world for 14 months.
 My 18-country trip cost me about $10,000.
 That’s $714 per month or $24 per day.

-That’s almost the same as my monthly budget while traveling the world.
+That’s more than my monthly budget when I was traveling the world.

 My 26-year-old self would be envious.

 A daily average travel budget of $24 was a bit high.
 Due to a major significant in plans, I didn’t optimize my big travel expenses to align with the length of the trip.
 My original trip was supposed to only last four months.

 I spent about $1,300 on a multi-leg flight from the U.S. to Beijing and from Singapore home.
 I was married to those flights because the ticket was so costly.

 That flight itinerary, which lasted only two days of my eventual 420-day trip, consumed 13% of my budget.